Technologicat/unpythonic/README.md

 print(t(4))  # 24
 ```

 To denote tail recursion in an anonymous function, use the special jump target `SELF` (all uppercase!).
-Here it's just `jump` instead of `return jump` also with `fasttco`, since lambda does not use the `return` syntax.
+Here it's just `jump` instead of `return jump`, since lambda does not use the `return` syntax.

 Technically, `SELF` means *keep current jump target*, so the function that was last explicitly tail-called by name in that particular trampoline remains as the target of the jump.
 When the trampoline starts, the current target is set to the initial entry point (also for lambdas).